derailed-dash/LLMs-Generator/README.md

 ### Command

-The `llms-gen` command-line tool is exposed via the `[project.scripts]` section in `pyproject.toml`.
+The `llms-gen` command-line application is exposed via the `[project.scripts]` section in `pyproject.toml`.
 When the package is installed, this entry point allows you to run `llms-gen` directly from your terminal, which executes the `app` object defined in `src/client_fe/cli.py`.

 ```bash
 llms-gen --repo-path /path/to/your/repo [OPTIONS]